Australia's Voice: Structure

 According to the party constitution, it is governed by a National Executive Committee made up of a minimum of four office bearers and a Registered Officer who is currently Fatima Payman.
 The Registered Officer can overrule any decision made by the executive if it "threaten the integrity, survival or core values of the party".
 It is unclear how the Executives and Registered Officer are appointed.
 Candidates are selected by an undefined "democratic process involving members".
 Candidates must then be approved by the Executive and finally the Registered Officer.
 Policy is discussed at the state and territory levels with the Registered Officer having the final say.

 Policies

 The party supports the immediate recognition of Palestinian statehood by Australia.
 It also supports progressive reform on housing, education, taxation, and cost of living.
+Australia's Voice also supports the abolishment of the Australian monarchy.